Euler time discretization of Backward Doubly SDEs and Application to Semilinear SPDEs: Implementation and numerical tests

 \begin{Remark} We note that for each value of $M$, $N$ and $\delta$, we launch the algorithm $50$ times and we denote by $(Y_{0,m'}^{0,x,N,M,I})_{1\leq m' \leq50}$ the set of collected values.
 Then we calculate the empirical mean $\overline{Y}_{0}^{0,x,N,M,I}$ and the empirical standard deviation $\sigma^{N,M,I}$defined by:

 We also note before starting the numerical examples that our algorithm converges after at most three Picard iterations.
-Finally, we stress that (\ref{approxY0}) gives us an approximation of $u(0,x)$ the solution of the SPDE (\ref{SPDE}) at time $t=0$. \end{Remark}
+Finally, we stress that (\ref{approxY0}) gives us an approximation of $u(0,x)$ the solution of the SPDE (\ref{SPDE}) at time $t=0$ given the path of $B$. \end{Remark}